What Are the Best Walking and Running Apps?

 Pros:

-Strong community focus: NRC fosters a sense of camaraderie with challenges, leaderboards, and audio-guided runs.
+Strong community focus: NRC builds a strong sense of community through its challenges, leaderboards, and audio-guided runs.

-Integration with Nike ecosystem: Seamlessly connects with other Nike products and services.
+Integration with Nike ecosystem: Integrates smoothly with other Nike products and services.

 Variety of training plans: Offers tailored plans for different fitness levels and goals.

-High-quality audio content: Expert coaches and celebrity-led workouts provide motivation.
+High-quality audio content: Expert coaches and celebrity trainers lead workouts designed to keep you motivated.

 Cons:

-Limited features for non-runners: While it offers walking options, the app is primarily geared towards runners.
+Limited features for non-runners: Although it includes walking features, this app is mainly designed for runners.

 Dependency on Nike products: To maximize the app’s benefits, you might feel pressured to purchase Nike gear.